-Cantor Friedlander joined Temple Isaiah in July 2011, assuming the cantorial duties performed by Al Barouch, who retired after 23 years of service to the congregation.
+We honor Cantor Friedlander as our only Cantor Emerita for her dedicated service to the Temple Isaiah family from 2011 to 2021.
+She assumed the cantorial duties performed by Al Barouch, who retired after 23 years of service to the congregation, and led us during the difficult time following Rabbi Ted Tsuruoka’s untimely death.
 Cantor Friedlander was ordained by The Academy for Jewish Religion in 1993, and subsequently certified and invested as cantor by Hebrew Union College-Jewish Institute of Religion.
 Her congregational experience includes eight years as Cantor of Temple Emanuel in New Hyde Park and 11 years as Cantor of Riverdale Temple in the Bronx.
 In that capacity she directed the volunteer adult and youth choirs and co-officiated at services and life cycle events.
 She also directed the religious school and led Torah study programs.

 Cantor Friedlander describes her philosophy in these terms: “I believe that for most congregations, it is the sounds and music that hold the synagogue’s soul.
 Music can recall deep emotional experiences that breathe life into a congregation’s services.”
 Regarding her approach to Temple Isaiah, she said “I hope to approach Temple Isaiah’s musical past by preserving melodies and introducing new ones gently.
 Always mindful of this delicate balance, I will strive to chant a service suffused with the strength of tradition and filled with the variety of innovation.”